kyleanicholson/learn-programming-notes/html/forms/forms-general.md

 ```html
 <label for="animal">What is your favorite animal? (required)</label><input required pattern="[a-z]{2,20}" type="text" id="animal" name="animal">
 ```

+### The inputmode attribute
+`inputmode` attribute is supported on [Android and iOS](https://caniuse.com/?search=inputmode).
+In contrast to the `type` attribute, the `inputmode` attribute only changes the on-screen keyboard provided, not the behavior of the element itself.
+Using `inputmode` is a good option if you want to keep the default user interface and the default validation rules of an `<input>`
+Use `inputmode="numeric"` to get a numeric on-screen keyboard (only for incremental fields)
 ### **Text area**

 While technically not an input element, the text area element provides an input box that can accept text that spans multiple lines like user comments and reviews.
 It can also be resized by clicking and dragging the bottom right corner to make it bigger or smaller.
+You can disable the resizing, but this is generally considered bad for Ux.
+Instead, use `resize: vertical` to ensure users can resize vertically but not horizontally.

 To create a text area, we use the `<textarea>` element *closing tag required*: